OpenTranslationBible/open-bible/en-GB/19.Psalms/md/psalm-138.md

 ## Psalm 138:7

-> Though I walk in the midst of trouble, You will revive me;
+> Even though I walk amidst trouble, You will revive me;
-> You will reach out with Your hand against the wrath of my enemies,
+> You will extend Your hand against the anger of my enemies,
-> And Your right hand will save me.
+> And Your right hand will deliver me.

 ## Psalm 138:8

-> The Lord will accomplish what concerns me;
+> The Lord will fulfil His purpose for me;
 > Your mercy, Lord, is everlasting;
 > Do not abandon the works of Your hands.